In addition to the funeral itselfwhatever form it takesa number of associated

-To become an organ donor, contact the Department of Motor Vehicles
+To become an organ donor, contact your states Department of Motor Vehicles

-and request that your intent to be an organ donor be indicated on your driver's
+and request to have your intent to be an organ donor indicated on your

-idea to fill out an organ donor card and carry it with you at all times.
+a good idea to fill out an organ donor card and carry it with you at all

-It's also important to let your family know of your wishes.
-Even if you're
+Its also important to inform your family about your wishes.
+Even if youve

-registered as an organ donor or have an organ donor endorsement on your
+registered as an organ donor and have an organ donor endorsement on your

 Funeral Consumers Alliance (national)